syncfusion-content/blazor-docs/blazor/appearance/icons.md

 The Syncfusion Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion Blazor components.
 These can be utilized in the web application also as needed.

-## Standalone Icon Component
+## Icon Component

-Syncfusion provides support to render icons as a standalone component.
+Syncfusion Icon component provides support to render predefined Syncfusion icons or custom font icons.
 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.

-The following code snippet represents the complete example of standalone icon component usage by defining the icons using the `SfIcon` tag.
+The following code example shows the rendering of built-in syncfusion icons from Predefined `IconName` options using `Name` property by defining them in `SfIcon` tag.

 ```csharp
 @using Syncfusion.Blazor.Buttons